 I have said ‘Be Gone!’ to all wicky-wacky methods and have cast aside anything that doesn’t make me sound immediately better.
 I take no heed, whatsoever, to advice that doesn’t involve sounding great, either!
-It is no good someone telling me that putting the mouthpiece here, or squeezing there or hold these muscles tight etc. I have absolutely no interest in that stuff.
-I remember Jerry Schwarz, “… I don’t care how you do it, so long as it sounds right!”
+It is no good someone telling me to put the mouthpiece here, or squeezing muscles there or hold these muscles tight etc. I have absolutely no interest in that stuff.
+I remember the great Jerry Schwarz, “… I don’t care how you do it, so long as it sounds right!”

 In fact, someone recently told me to ‘practice to sound great, don’t practice to get tired.’
 With this in mind, the old adage ‘It’s not what you practice, or how long you practice, it’s how you practice that counts,’ takes on more meaning.